rwparrish/first_blog_faltiron/_posts/2020-08-06-scope_in_javascript_js.markdown

 ---

 What is scope?
 According to Merriam-Webster, scope is space or opportunity for unhampered motion, activity, or thought.
 Merriam-Webster also defines it as the extent of treatment, activity, or influence.
 Scope in computer science terms is defined as the region of a computer program where the binding is valid: where the name can be used to refer to the entity.
-According MDN (javascript documentation) - “scope is the current context of execution.
+According MDN (JavaScript documentation) - “scope is the current context of execution.
 The context in which values and expressions are 'visible' or can be referenced.”

 There are three levels of scope in JavaScript (JS).